Service & Advocacy

 Trinity Services

-Will County Center for Community Concerns - purses and personal supplies for
+Will County Center for Community Concerns

 Will County Legal Assistance Program (WCLAP)